RobTillaart/KT0803/README.md

 The library is not tested by me with hardware yet.
 See future below.

-There are some newer, more capable, follow up devices like model K, L and M.
+There are newer, more capable, follow up devices like model K, L and M.
 From these only the KT0803K is supported since 0.2.0.
-The others are not supported (yet) although they might work as they seem backwards compatible.
+The L and the M version are not supported yet (first get K done).
+First investigations indicate M == K and L >> K, and thus far they seem backwards compatible.

 #### Hardware

 Read datasheet for details.